01 Feb Muscle growth Part 2

 Active and passive mechanical tension

-Muscles can experience mechanical tension either when they are contracting actively, or when they are passively stretched.
+Muscles can experience mechanical tension when passively stretched or when they are actively contracting.
 When they are actively contracting, they can produce force either while shortening, lengthening, or remaining at a constant length.
-In all cases, the amount of mechanical tension has been related to the subsequent change in muscle size, thereby confirming the key role of this mechanism in hypertrophy.
+In all cases, the amount of mechanical tension has been related to the subsequent change in muscle size.
+This thereby confirms the key role of this mechanism in hypertrophy.

 The role of external resistance

-The way in which mechanical tension causes muscle growth is frequently misunderstood, because we tend to think of the external resistance as being the mechanical stimulus.
-While this is appropriate when thinking about passive stretching of muscle tissue, it is not valid when thinking about strength training in which active muscle contractions are involved.
+The way in which mechanical tension causes muscle growth is frequently misunderstood.
+We tend to think of the external resistance as being the mechanical stimulus.
+While this is appropriate when thinking about passive stretching of muscle tissue.
+It is not valid when thinking about strength training in which active muscle contractions are involved.

-The mechanical tension signal that leads to hypertrophy is detected by single fibers and not by the muscle as a whole, by mechanical receptors that are probably located on membrane of each muscle cell.
-This is an important factor, because it means that we need to define the mechanical tension stimulus in related to the forces experienced by each individual muscle fiber, and not by the whole muscle.
+The mechanical tension signal that leads to hypertrophy is detected by single fibres and not by the muscle as a whole, by mechanical receptors.
+These receptors are probably located on the membrane of each muscle cell.
+This is an important factor because it means that we need to define the mechanical tension stimulus.
+Which is related to the forces experienced by each individual muscle fibre, and not by the whole muscle.
+See studies here.

 In this respect, there are two key points.

-Firstly, in an active muscle contraction, the tensile force sensed by a muscle fiber is essentially the force it produces itself.
-Even so, in the absence of fatigue, it is the external resistance that determines the speed at which each fiber can contract.
-While the resistance must be external to the muscle, it can be internal in the body, such as when contracting the agonist and antagonist muscles simultaneously.
+Firstly, in an active muscle contraction, the tensile force sensed by a muscle fibre is essentially the force it produces itself.
+Even so, in the absence of fatigue, it is the external resistance that determines the speed at which each fibre can contract.
+While the resistance must be external to the muscle, it can be internal in the body.
+Such as when contracting the agonist and antagonist muscles simultaneously.

-Secondly, muscle fibers interact with one another, bulging outwards and exerting force laterally, and the whole muscle bends and changes shape during a contraction.
-This means that a muscle contraction exposes its fibers to a variety of external constraints.
-This leads to different fiber shortening velocities, mechanical tension, and length changes, and this affects the fibers of some regions more than others.
+Secondly, muscle fibres interact with one another, bulging outwards and exerting force laterally.
+And the whole muscle bends and changes shape during a contraction.
+This means that a muscle contraction exposes its fibres to a variety of external constraints.
+This leads to different fibre shortening velocities, mechanical tension, and length changes, and this affects the fibres of some regions more than others.

 When doing multiple, repeated muscle contractions, fatigue develops.
-This means that the muscle fibers governed by the working motor units become unable to produce the required force, and this causes higher threshold motor units to be recruited, and their associated muscle fibers are then activated.
-In addition, the fatigue causes the working muscle fibers to reduce their contraction velocity over the set.
-Consequently, during fatiguing sets with any load, high threshold motor units that grow after strength training are activated, and their muscle fibers contract at a slow speed.
-Since the muscle fibers shorten at a slow speed, a large number of attached actin-myosin cross bridges are formed, and this produces mechanical tension on the fiber, which stimulates it to grow.
+This means that the muscle fibres governed by the working motor units become unable to produce the required force.
+Which causes higher threshold motor units to be recruited, and their associated muscle fibres are then activated.
+In addition, the fatigue causes the working muscle fibres to reduce their contraction velocity over the set.
+Consequently, during fatiguing sets with any load, high threshold motor units that grow after strength training are activated, and their muscle fibres contract at a slow speed.
+Since the muscle fibres shorten at a slow speed, a large number of attached actin-myosin cross-bridges are formed.
+This produces mechanical tension on the fibre, which stimulates it to grow.